serban-bila/rock-paper-scissors/README.md

 # rock-paper-scissors

->To see the soure code go to 'main' branch.
-The 'gh-pages' branch is used for the deployment.
+>To see the source code go to 'main' branch.
+The 'gh-pages' branch is used for the deployment of the React app to github.

 My first React project.
 It started as a vanilla Javascript project which then got ported to React.